Superradiance-assisted two-color Doppler cooling of molecules: Model

-After stimulated absorption of one photon, the molecule's momentum changes by $-\hbar k$.
-After stimulated emission of one photon, the molecule's momentum changes by $\hbar k$.
-Thus the effective cooling experienced by the system is proportional to the difference of the two rates of stimulation.
-Assuming $\dot{\rho_{eg}}=0$ via adiabatic elimination and solving for $\dot{\rho_{ee}}$, we find
+Stimulated absorption of one photon with subsequent emission in a random direction leads to the average particle momentum change of $\hbar k$ against the direction of the stimulating laser.
+Thus the effective cooling experienced by the system is proportional to the difference of the rates of stimulation of laser fields propagating in different directions.

+After adiabatic elimination\footnote{In adiabatic elimination, the coherences are assumed to adapt very quickly to the equilibrium of the populations, resulting in the dynamics being dominated by the populations.
+Thus we set $\dot{\rho_{ij}}=0$ for $i\neq j$.}, we find the result

 The term $-\gamma\rho_{ee}$ describes how the excited state population changes with spontaneous decay.
 The remaining two terms are the rate of stimulated absorption and the rate of stimulated emission, respectively.
 Each time a photon is spontaneously emitted, it kicks the molecule via